Visualising Data

 Hovering over a group will highlight in bold the nodes in the Tree corresponding to the labels it contains, if a tree is displayed.

-Left-clicking on a group will highlight it in dark red.
-Other groups may also be highlighted depending on the number of labels they share with the selected group (darker red for more shared labels, lighter red for less, white for no labels in common).
-Groups will then be highlighted according to the number of labels they have in common with the selected group.
 Labels in selected groups will also be highlighted in the top label list (although the list does not automatically jump to them).
-Drawing a box over the grid with the left mouse button selects labels from all the groups in the box, allocating the hue based on the species richness of the selection rather than a single group.
+Drawing a box over the grid with the left mouse button selects labels from all the groups in the box, allocating the red hue based on the species richness of the selection rather than a single group.
+Groups outside the box perimeter will be highlighted if they contain the labels within the box selection.

-5.0.3 Tree
+Tree

 The tree is generally a representation of the phylogenetic similarities between labels, although it could be used for anything that uses such a structure.
 In this pane, you should see two sections (assuming a tree object is selected in the main toolbar at the top of the window).
 The upper section displays the relationship between labels as a dendrogram.

 Hovering over a tree node highlights the groups containing the node’s labels in the group grid.
 It does this using a circular symbol.
-Right click on the node to fix the highlights until the next mouse click in the tree pane.
+Right-click on the node to fix the highlights until the next mouse click in the tree pane.

 Control-click on a node to display a pop-up window from which you can access lists of the labels, groups and branch characteristics (length, name, etc).

-5.0.3.1 Scree plot
+Scree plot

-5.0.4 Matrix grid
+Matrix grid

+Each matrix grid cell represents a pair of labels from the label lists, coloured according to the pair’s matrix value, with a colour scale for these values on the right of the matrix.
 Cells in the matrix grid are only coloured if both labels they represent are present in the BaseData label list.
 If one or both of its labels are not present in the BaseData, a cell remains white.

 The system lists which element you are hovering over at the top of the pane, indicating the label pair and its matrix value.